mfbx9da4/mfbx9da4.github.io/about/index.md

 My original interest in code stemmed from an academic background in neuroscience and AI.
 Thrilled by the creative potential of software, drove me to focus on web development.
 Above all, I consider myself a product engineer and like to be heavily involved in the conception, innovation and usability of the product.

 Currently open to fully remote roles using node/python/angular.
-Ideally in surfing, sports, clean tech, online education and/or a product that I believe in.
+Ideally in surfing, neuroscience, sports, clean tech, online education and/or a product that I believe in.
 Also considering relocation to locations outside the UK.

 [CV (pdf)](/assets/cv.pdf)